rapid7/insightconnect-workflows/workflows/Force_Password_Reset_in_Active_Directory_with_Microsoft_Teams/help.md

 Once the workflow has been imported, **each Microsoft Teams step will need the team name and channel name updated to suit your Teams environment!** Edit the input with the preset text of `change_me` in each Teams step in the workflow.

+In addition to updating the Teams steps, the `Find DN` step will need the Search Base field to be defined.
+Edit the workflow, open the `Find DN` step, and provide the appropriate Search Base for your domain.
+For example, if your domain is `acme.com` then the Search Base would be `DC=acme,DC=com`.

-After configuring the Teams steps, activate the workflow in order to trigger it.
+After configuring the Teams steps and the `Find DN` step, activate the workflow in order to trigger it.

 # Usage